hnarayanan/harishnarayanan.org/content/writing/tensorflow-artistic-style.md

 able to handle these sorts of superfluous differences while still being able to distinguish between a "baby" and a "small child".

 How might we write a program to do this?
-One naïve approach is to hardcode some characteristics of babies (large heads, snotty noses, rounded cheeks, ...) into our program.
+One naïve approach would be to hardcode some characteristics of babies (large heads, snotty noses, rounded cheeks, ...) into our program.
 But even if you knew how to do this, what if you then wanted to look for cars?
 What about different kinds of cars?
 What about worms?
 What if our set of $K$ categories